mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 necessary features.
 If you need support for other browsers, consider using [`@babel/polyfill`](https://www.npmjs.com/package/@babel/polyfill).

-⚠️ In order to minimize duplication of code in users' bundles, library authors are **strongly discourage** from using the `/es` folder.
+⚠️ In order to minimize duplication of code in users' bundles, library authors are **strongly discouraged** from using the `/es` folder.